nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**
 1. User requests to show a certain time period with a certain view.
-2. Calendar view is updated in the TaskBook.
+2. Calendar view is updated in the `Dowat`.

   Use Case ends

 **Extensions**
 1a.
 User key in invalid time or date.
-  > 1a1.
-Taskbook feedbacks time is not valid.
+  > 1a1. `Dowat` feedbacks time is not valid.

   Use Case ends